|

 Verifiable references

 Testimonials look nice on web sites, but are they real?
-Ask a site’s

-these references if they ever found work through the site in question.
+out from these references if they ever found work through the site in question.

 If not, was there at least an ample amount of leads that could have helped